Do Salt Water Pools Have Chlorine? Yes - Here's Why

 Chlorine Levels in Salt Water Pools

-With higher CYA levels, you'll want to maintain FC closer to 3-4 ppm.
-Use the FC/CYA relationship chart to determine your target - typically 5% of your CYA level.
-So with 80 ppm CYA, maintain 4 ppm FC minimum.
+With higher CYA levels, you'll want to maintain FC closer to 6-8 ppm.
+Use the FC/CYA relationship chart to find your target; the minimum for an SWG pool is about 5% of your CYA level, so with 80 ppm CYA your FC should never drop below ~4 ppm (target a few ppm above that).

 Test your salt water pool chemistry weekly using a quality test kit like the Taylor K-2006C.
 Salt water pools still require the same chemical balancing as traditional pools.